 In our ever-shrinking global society, drinking is still strangely a tribal and regionally influenced activity.
 One area’s highball is another area’s wash drink.
 The names, customs, and thoughts about alcohol trend differently depending on where you are.

 Dueling Voices of the Gin Experience

-However, I have heard whilst serving gin across the entire United states.
-The first one is: ugh, I had a bad experience with gin when I was in college, and I have never tried it again.”
-The second is “wow, I thought I wasn’t a gin fan, but THIS is delicious!”
-There seems to be this resounding epiphany that a spirit blended into a balanced cocktail with pleasing flavors is preferable to sneaking a bottle out of our parent’s liquor cabinet and swigging until dizzy.
+However, I have heard two things while serving gin across the entire United States.
+The first one is: I had a bad experience with gin in college and have never tried it again.”
+The second is, “Wow, I thought I wasn’t a gin fan, but THIS is delicious!”
+A resounding epiphany is that a spirit blended into a balanced cocktail with pleasing flavors is preferable to sneaking a bottle out of our parent’s liquor cabinet and swigging until dizzy.

 I have become a gin foot soldier, and my eternal battle cry is, “You like gin, whether you know it or not!

 Full disclosure: if you have found this blog, chances are higher that you already enjoy this most royal and noble spirit.
 I would also venture to say that you do a bit of entertaining now and then.
 Regarding group gatherings, we often shy away from spirits like gin and default to vodka, which we believe will be the most crowd-pleasing and “safe.”
 In your very own abode, I assert that you can become a gin evangelist and turn your guests into botanical believers.

 Gin’s Unique Essence